 We are committed to a safe, inclusive and respectful university

 All members of the Griffith University community have a right to feel welcome and safe.
-It's everyone's responsibility at Griffith to ensure equity and inclusion are part of our daily work and study environment and our campus communities are free from harassment, bullying, discrimination or other behaviours that impact negatively on others.
+It's everyone's responsibility at Griffith to ensure equity and inclusion are part of our daily work and study environment.
+We provide a range of education programs and resources to promote campus communities that are free from harassment, bullying, discrimination or other behaviours that impact negatively on others.

 If you're not sure about the behaviour you are witnessing, just ask yourself is this OK?